nyetwurk/rtl88x2bu/README.md

 ### DKMS installation

 If you want to have the driver available at startup, it will be convenient to register it in DKMS.
-An executable explanation of how to do so can be found in the script `deploy.sh`.
+This can be done using the script `deploy.sh`, for either

+  * all kernels,
+  * a specific kernel, or
+  * the currently active kernel.

+Please consult `--help` for more information and consider reading the script before executing it.

 Since registering a kernel module in DKMS is a major intervention, only execute it if you understand what the script does.

 ### Unknown Symbol Errors